What is it like to be part of the NOVA community?

 Each seventh grader participates in a service project, a one-time service activity of the student’s choosing, followed by a presentation.
 Each eighth grader embarks on an Eighth Grade Project (EGP), an ambitious, mentor-supported, yearlong project that culminates with an end-of-year presentation.

 We connect student learning with the world beyond our school through start-of-year and end-of-year trips.
-In the fall, all teachers and students spend several days at Camp Colman, a longstanding tradition filled with group and individual challenges, silly fun, and connection.
+In the fall, all teachers and students spend several days at Camp Seymour, a longstanding tradition filled with group and individual challenges, silly fun, and connection.
 In the spring, eighth graders celebrate with an end-of-middle-school trip to the San Juan Islands and sixth and seventh graders spend time together in either Portland or Port Townsend.

 The NOVA Parent Experience

 Each household gives a certain number of volunteer hours to the NOVA community, based on each adult’s preferences and skills.
 We have flexible, wide-ranging opportunities, including helping in the NOVA garden, organizing community projects, chaperoning school trips, helping with NOVA events, giving feedback on student work, and much more.
 Parents say these opportunities help them feel connected as they take on a more supportive role in their child’s education.

 Game nights, potlucks, talent shows, Quiz Bowl competitions…every year, NOVA students and families gather for different types of events to eat, play, and explore together.
 These events not only enrich students’ lives, they give families a chance to get to know each other and to form their own bonds and friendships.